Ten Things I Love About You

 Inside the Story

 - Sebastian first appeared in What Happens in London.
 He kind of stole the show, so it was pretty clear to me he'd need his own book.
+And in fact, I've given him another book: the graphic novel adaptation of Miss Butterworth and the Mad Baron!

 - Sebastian and Annabel meet at Lady Trowbridge’s party in Hampstead--the same party at which Daphne and Simon share their first kiss in The Duke and I. (Not the same year, though; I’ve decided Lady Trowbridge’s party is an annual event.)